Families of self-inverse functions and dilogarithm identities: Geometric properties of gemini functions versus the representation of a dilogarithm

 \subsection{Representations related to areas determined by integration limits}

 Next, we deal with another area ratio $r$ related to the $\gemini_{a}(x)$-function.
 In this case, we define the ratio of the total area to the area between the integration limits, i.e., $r=\frac{A_{tot}}{A_{c}}$.
-We can formulate the following equation for this purpose in such a way that $2A_{a}=A_{tot}-A_{r}-A_{c}$, where $A_{a}$ denotes the apex area and $A_{r}$ denotes the product of the integration limits, i.e., $A_{r}=x_{1}x_{2}=\ln(x)\ln(\frac{x+a}{x-1})$.
+We can formulate the following equation for this purpose in such a way that $2A_{a} = A_{tot} - A_{r} - A_{c}$, where $A_{a}$ denotes the apex area and $A_{r}$ denotes the product of the integration limits, i.e., $A_{r}=x_{1}x_{2} = \ln(x) \ln(\frac{x+a}{x-1})$.
 Here, the valid domain for the lower integration limit is such that $x \in [0,1+\sqrt{1+a}]$.
-By combining all the terms together, we get the equation for the area ratio $r$, as shown below.
+By combining all the terms together, we obtain the vanishing relation which implies that

 The limiting values for the ratio $r(x,a)$ are given by